Incest: Literature

-Animals
+Other

 Common fruit fly females prefer to mate with their own brothers over unrelated males.

 Inbreeding avoidance is rare in non-human animals.
-North Carolina State University found that bed bugs, in contrast to most other insects, tolerate incest and are able to genetically withstand the effects of inbreeding quite well.
+North Carolina State University found that bed bugs, in contrast to most other insects, tolerate inbreeding and are able to genetically withstand its effects quite well.

 Many species of mammals, including humanity's closest primate relatives, tend to avoid mating with close relatives, especially if there are alternative partners available.
 However, some chimpanzees have been recorded attempting to mate with their mothers.
 Male rats have been recorded engaging in mating with their sisters, but they tend to prefer non-related females over their sisters.

 Livestock breeders often practice controlled breeding to eliminate undesirable characteristics within a population, which is also coupled with the culling of what is considered unfit offspring, especially when trying to establish a new and desirable trait in the stock.